-Parses Arduino boards.txt and platform.txt files to create inclusion-files for dno (a make-based build system), to identify the available boards, and to help create dno BOARD_TYPE and BOARD_INFO files.
+Validates board-specifiers, lists matching boards and parses Arduino boards.txt and platform.txt files to create inclusion-files for dno (a make-based build system), to identify the available boards, and to help create dno BOARD_TYPE and BOARD_INFO files.

 This is part of the dno Arduino software builder package.

--f, –friendly
+-f, –full

 -h, –help

-Provide help.
+Provide basic help.

--n, –no, –nodefaults
+-n, –no, –nooptions

--p, –params
+-p, –parse

 Print build parameters for inclusion into a makefile, etc. This is used to create a BOARD_INFO file for dno.